Abstract analogues of flux as symplectic invariants

 \subsection{Clean intersections}

 For $M$ as before (Assumption \ref{th:calabi-yau}), we will consider Lagrangian submanifolds with the following added properties and structure.

 \begin{assumption} Each Lagrangian submanifold $L$ is equipped with a grading (and hence an orientation), a {\it Spin} structure, as well as a local coefficient system with holonomy in \eqref{eq:gl-subgroup}.
 Moreover, it comes with a compatible almost complex structure $J_L$ with the following property.
-The subset of points of $L$ which lie either on a non-constant $J_L$-holomorphic sphere $\C P^1 \rightarrow M$, or on the boundary of a non-constant $J_L$-holomorphic disc $(D,\partial D) \rightarrow (M,L)$, has dimension $\leq n-3$. \end{assumption}
+The subset of points of $L$ which lie either on a non-constant $J_L$-holomorphic sphere $\bC P^1 \rightarrow M$, or on the boundary of a non-constant $J_L$-holomorphic disc $(D,\partial D) \rightarrow (M,L)$, has dimension $\leq n-3$. \end{assumption}

-Here, by a subset of dimension $\leq k$, we mean one that is contained in the image of a smooth map from a (possibly noncompact) manifold of dimension $\leq k$ to $L$.
+Here, by a subset of dimension $\leq k$, we mean one that is contained in the image of a smooth map from a (possibly noncompact and disconnected) manifold of dimension $\leq k$ to $L$.
+Note that the assumption on $J_L$-holomorphic spheres is a generic one (since the image of all such spheres is generically a subset of dimension $\leq 2n-4$ in $M$), but that on discs is not (assuming regularity, the boundary points of such discs would be of dimension $\leq n-2$ in $L$, while we require one more dimension).
+Hence, in order to check Assumption \ref{th:adiscic} in applications, one needs to know a $J_L$ for which the pseudo-holomorphic discs can be controlled very specifically.
+An exception to this is the low-dimensional situation $n \leq 2$, where the moduli spaces of pseudo-holomorphic discs are generically empty.

 The Floer cohomology of two submanifolds satisfying Assumption \ref{th:adiscic} is fairly straightforward to define.
 To make later computations easier, we adopt a Morse-Bott approach \cite{pozniak, bourgeois02, biran-cornea09, biran-cornea09c, johns08, sheridan11}.
 A small amount of technicalities will be included, but without any attempt at completeness or full justification.

-Take $(L_0,L_1)$ as in Assumption \ref{th:adiscic}, which have clean intersection \cite{pozniak}.
+Take $(L_0,L_1)$, each satisfying Assumption \ref{th:adiscic}, and which have clean intersection \cite{pozniak}.
 Choose a Morse function $h_{L_0,L_1}$ on $L_0 \cap L_1$.
 The Morse-Bott type Floer cochain complex is a modification of the Morse cochain space of that function, more precisely: